Higuy8000/UE4CompilationTool/README.md

 * 'compile' : compiles the UE4 project using your pre-defined settings.
 * 'copy_build_to_deploy' : copies the build from the staging area to the deploy path.
 This will also rename the exe and top level folder if needed (e.g 'WindowsNoEditor' can be changed to 'epitasis').
 * 'copy_build_to_steam' : copies the build from staging area to the steam content builder folder.
-* 'upload' : prepares and uploads the game build to Steamwworks.
+* 'upload' : prepares and uploads the game build to Steamworks.
 (Note: You'll still need to watch for your 2FA code to login!)
 * 'view_settings' : displays currently defined settings.
 * 'exit' : exits the UE4 Compilation Tool.